Chinese law: Confucianism and Legalism

+The two major Chinese philosophical schools were Confucianism and Legalism.
+Both strongly influenced the traditional idea of law in China.
+Under Confucianism the state lead the people with virtue and created a sense of shame to discourage bad conduct.
+Under Legalism the law was publicly enacted standards of conduct backed by state coercion.
+The tension between these two systems came from Confucianism's reliance on tradition to make the leader the head of household of all China and Legalism's idea of a standard law that even the emperor should be bound by.
+The common factor is that both endorse to different degrees a paternalistic conception of the state, which knows better than its citizens and makes laws to protect them.

-Confucianism and Legalism are two major Classical legal theories or philosophies developed during the Spring and Autumn period and the Warring States period, a time that saw the most impressive proliferation of new ideas and philosophies in Chinese history.
+Both theories were developed during the Spring and Autumn period and the Warring States period, a time that saw the most impressive proliferation of new ideas and philosophies in Chinese history.
 While both theories call for governmental hierarchy, they differ drastically in their views of human potential and the preferred means to achieve political order.
-Nevertheless, both theories have influenced and continue to influence the development of cultural, social, and legal norms in China.
+Both have influenced and continue to influence the development of cultural, social, and legal norms in China.